Rockford Area Case Management Initiative (RACM)

 In June 2017 the first large-group RACM training opportunity was held, featuring nationally-recognized case management expert Beverly Ford.
 Nearly 120 case managers from over 40 organizations participated in two full days of training, and twelve local case managers and supervisors received an additional day of training in order to prepare them as a team of local trainers.
 This team continues to provide ongoing large-group foundational training and has prepared topical training modules.
-To-date, more than 350 Case Management staff have been trained.
+To date, more than 350 case management staff have been trained.

 RACM was made possible by a grant from the Community Foundation of Northern Illinois and received continued operational support from Goodwill Industries of Northern Illinois in 2019.

 Empower People for Change: Making Case Management Work focuses on the foundation principles of Beverly Ford’s person-centered, outcome-based case management journey to self-sufficiency.
-The training will change the way you deliver case management by actively engaging participants in setting and achieving THEIR goals.
+The training will change the way you deliver case management by actively engaging participants in setting and achieving their goals.
 This approach focuses on strengths and moves away from “doing for” participants what they can and should do for themselves.
 Participants become the lead partner and you are the backup partner.
 Participants become responsible for change because ultimately they are the only ones who can decide to make change happen.